au-cru/site/CONTRIBUTING.md

 has several very good points about making a lesson.
 This section summarizes bits of the handbook, but also adds pieces that are missing from it.
 Check out the [lesson bank too](https://github.com/mozillascience/studyGroupLessons/issues).
+There's also some resources on how to teach R [here](https://github.com/rstudio/cheatsheets/raw/master/teachR.pdf).

 Here are some steps and guidelines when you instruct a class: